 The alternative to drop-shipping is stocking inventory.
 While this puts you back in control of the process from start to finish, it does require more cash upfront to curate a quality inventory, with a variety of colours and types of extensions.

 Of course, a combination of stock and drop-shipping is always an option!

 White-Labelling and Branding Your Own Hair Extensions and Products

 If you have a bit more cash to spend and want to brand your own hair extensions and products, some suppliers offer white-labelling services.
 This is when you rebrand the hair extensions or other products you order from the supplier to make it appear as if it is your own product.
 Often it is the supplier that will help you brand the products – so they come to you already labeled and ready to go.
 While white-labelling and branding your own products is a more expensive option, it does allow you to create your own complete brand empire: website, social media, and product line all under the same name.

 It’s a big first-step to launching your own hair extensions business, and it’s an important one.
-Whether you choose drop-shipping, inventory, white-labeling services, or all three, take the time to do your research and find a supplier that’s right for you and your clientele.
+Whether you choose drop-shipping, inventory, white-labelling services, or all three, take the time to do your research and find a supplier that’s right for you and your clientele.